andrew/nesbitt.io/_posts/2025-11-29-oss-taxonomy.md

 All of these get stronger if more people use and contribute to the taxonomy.
 The network effect matters: a shared vocabulary is only useful if it's actually shared.

 How do projects get classified?
-I'll infer classifications from existing metadata in ecosyste.ms when it's reliable: READMEs, topics, dependency patterns.
-Maintainers can add namespaced keywords to their codemeta.json files for manual correction.
-Both feed back into improving the taxonomy.
+I'm still thinking about how to integrate this into [ecosyste.ms](https://ecosyste.ms).
+Topic and keyword data is the easiest source, but READMEs are probably the richest.
+There are also interesting technology connections to be made from a project's dependencies.
+Maintainers could add namespaced keywords to their codemeta.json files for manual correction, and both approaches feed back into improving the taxonomy.

-I'm planning to use this in [ecosyste.ms](https://ecosyste.ms).
-The taxonomy is CC0 licensed.
-If you maintain open source, try classifying one of your projects and open a PR if something's missing.
-The repo is at [github.com/ecosyste-ms/oss-taxonomy](https://github.com/ecosyste-ms/oss-taxonomy).
+The taxonomy is CC0 licensed and I'm looking for people to get involved.
+Try classifying a project you maintain, suggest new terms, or help refine existing ones: [github.com/ecosyste-ms/oss-taxonomy](https://github.com/ecosyste-ms/oss-taxonomy).